Experimental design as variance control

 2015).

-anyone in all attributes is the same person.
-Based on this logic, the researcher
+attributes is the same person.
+Based on this logic, the researcher can

-can employ a repeated measures design (RMD), in which each subject becomes his
+employ a repeated measures design (RMD), in which each subject becomes

-or her own control.
-The simplest form of RMD is a pretest-posttest design, which
+his or her own control.
+The simplest form of RMD is a pretest-posttest

-has two measures only, but it is common for researchers to have multiple
+design, which has two measures only, but it is common for researchers

-Modeling (also known as Hierarchical Linear Modeling, HLM),
+Modeling, and Multilevel Modeling (also known as Hierarchical

 HLM is considered the best.
 ANOVA/GLM repeated measures is limited by